rigaya/NVEnc/NVEncC_Options.en.md

 ### --vpp-perf-monitor
 Monitor the performance of each vpp filter, and output the average per frame processing time of the applied filter(s).
 Note that the overall encoding performance may slightly be harmed.

+### --vpp-nvvfx-model-dir &lt;string&gt;
+Set path to the model folder of Video Effect models.

 ## Other Options